Do I have to share my email address to complete my Will?

 No. You will not be asked to provide an email address to complete or save your Will.
 DoYourOwnWill.com does not collect or sell email addresses.

 How does this site make money if the service is free?

-DoYourOwnWill.com collects revenue by placing relevant advertisements along the top and side of the web page and through affiliate relationships with other companies.
+DoYourOwnWill.com collects revenue by placing relevant advertisements along the bottom and side of the web page and through affiliate relationships with other companies.

 Why should I write a Will?